Jakobi Meyers Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Jakobi Meyers Player Prop Bets for NFL Week 6 - New England vs. Dallas

-Bookmakers have listed plenty of player prop bet markets for Sunday's NFL action, including for Jakobi Meyers, who takes to the field at 4:25 PM ET broadcast on CBS.
-Meyers and the New England Patriots (2-3) meet the Dallas Cowboys (4-1) in Week 6 at Gillette Stadium.
+Jakobi Meyers has player prop bet markets available from oddsmakers before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+Meyers' New England Patriots (2-3) and the Dallas Cowboys (4-1) square off in a Week 6 matchup from Gillette Stadium in Foxborough, Massachusetts.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.